sachinkesiraju/UberKit/README.md

 This is to implement the Uber API without having users sign in to their Uber account.

-To implement UberKit, first initialize it with your server token
+To implement UberKit, first initialize it with your server token.

-You can get your server token from <a href = http://developer.uber.com> Uber Developers </a>
+You can get your server token from <a href = http://developer.uber.com> Uber Developers</a>.

 ```objc
   UberKit *uberKit = [[UberKit alloc] initWithServerToken:@"YOUR_SERVER_TOKEN"];
 ```
-Alternatively, you can set your server token to an instance of UberKit as follows:
+Alternatively, you can set your server token to a shared instance of UberKit as follows:
 ```objc
     [[UberKit sharedInstance] setServerToken:@"YOUR_SERVER_TOKEN"];
 ```